 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of dental care records, X-rays and infection prevention and control.
 They had clear records of the results of these audits and the resulting action plans and improvements.
+We saw the most recent infection control audit completed by NHSE in December 2016.
+The audit had positive results.

-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
-The dental nurses had annual appraisals.
+The principal dentist told us they were committed to learning and improvement and valued the contributions made to the team by individual members of staff.
+Staff we spoke with confirmed they felt they received the right level of and access to training.
+The staff team had annual appraisals.
 They discussed learning needs, general wellbeing and aims for future professional development.
-We saw evidence of completed appraisals in the staff folders
+We saw evidence of completed appraisals in the staff folders.

 Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
 The General Dental Council requires clinical staff to complete continuous professional development.
-Staff told us the practice provided support and encouragement for them to do so.
+The dentists were up to date with their CPD.